bjmt/yamtk/README.md

             scanning will be restricted to the indicated strand.
 Note that -f is disabled when -x is used.
 It is recommended the BED be sorted for speed.
-Overlapping ranges are allowed, but be warned that they will individually scanned thus potentially introducing duplicate hits.
+Overlapping ranges are allowed, but be warned that they will be individually scanned thus potentially introducing duplicate hits.
 The file can be gzipped.
  -o <str>   Filename to output results.
 By default output goes to stdout.
  -b <dbl,   Comma-separated background probabilities for A,C,G,T|U. By default
      dbl,   the background probability values from the motif file (MEME only)